MatteoLacki/timspy/README.md

 # time of the experiment?
 # For this reasone, we have prepared a retention time based query:
 # suppose you are interested in all frames corresponding to all that eluted between 10 and 12
-# minute of the experiment.
+# second of the experiment.
-# Well, here goes nothing:
 D.rt_query(10,12)
 #         frame  scan     tof  ...           mz  inv_ion_mobility  retention_time
 # 0          92    33  361758  ...
 1456.283499          1.601142       10.086899